HorvathHajnalka/YouDo/README.md

 # App Demonstrations

-Application walkthroughs, diagrams, and screen recordings are available in the **/Layouts and Design** directory.
+Application walkthroughs, diagrams, and screen recordings are available in the **/Design** directory.

 ---

-# 🔐 Security Note
+# Security Note

 Sensitive configuration files are excluded from the repository: